petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Object features and configuration options are organized into eight tabs.](./creating-objects/images/03.png)

 1. Go to the *Fields* tab to add custom fields.
 Each field represents a database column for storing specific types of values.
-See [Adding Fields to Objects](./fields/adding-fields-to-objects.md) for more information.
+See [Adding Fields to Objects](./fields/adding-fields-to-objects.md).

    By default, all objects include these system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.

    ![Add fields to the object from the Fields tab.](./creating-objects/images/04.png)

 1. (Optional) Go to the *Relationships* tab to add relationships.
 Relationships are connections between object definitions that you can use to link their entries.
-See [Defining Object Relationships](./relationships/defining-object-relationships.md) for more information.
+See [Defining Object Relationships](./relationships/defining-object-relationships.md).

    ![Add relationships to the object from the Relationships tab.](./creating-objects/images/05.png)

 1. (Optional) Go to the *Layouts* tab to add layouts.
 Object layouts determine how fields and relationships are displayed when creating and viewing object entries.
-See [Designing Object Layouts](./layouts/designing-object-layouts.md) for more information.
+See [Designing Object Layouts](./layouts/designing-object-layouts.md).

    ```{note}
    If you do not add a custom layout and set it as default, the object uses an automatically generated layout for its entries.
 This layout has a single tab that displays all object fields in alphabetical order and does not display relationships.
 To display relationships, you must create a custom layout with a dedicated relationships tab.